submarines-and/prowess/README.md

 ## Localization
 Do you speak another language?
 Help adding display names in `database.lua`.
 See english values for example and default names.
 Example below for german translations.
-Currently, there is no fallback mechanism, so each language needs to support all strings or `nil` will be shown.
+If a language is missing a string, English will be used as fallback.

     namespace.displayNames = {